tombomba/tombomba.github.io/_posts/2022-06-06-blockbuster-politics-and-camerons-cops.md

 Back then, the L.A.P.D. instituted a policy leading to the harrassment and [arrest of some 50,000 people](https://en.wikipedia.org/wiki/Operation_Hammer_(1987)).
 They also [killed a single mom](https://en.wikipedia.org/wiki/Shooting_of_Eula_Love) in broad daylight.
 Then there was [May, 1991](https://www.youtube.com/results?search_query=Rodney+King+video).
 Years later, [Rampart](https://en.wikipedia.org/wiki/Rampart_scandal).
 Cameron lived and worked in Los Angeles during this period.
 So when he chose police officers for his villains, it wasn't prescience.
 It was a reflection what was already in the street and on the news.

-Sure, there's a political angle to the choice in "Judgment Day."
+Sure, there's a political angle in "Judgment Day."
 But the new terminator could have taken a different form without altering the movie's larger story.
 The character then is nothing more than a costume.
 A jab that might have been a hook, at least in a film with more serious intentions.

 Bilge Ebiri [replied](https://twitter.com/BilgeEbiri/status/1533295627064451074) to Stewart-Ahn, saying, "It's funny how people have forgotten there was an actual controversy over how Cameron made the U.S. military the bad guys in Avatar."